lunasec-io/lunasec/docs/blog/2021-11-29-delivering-on-deadlines-without-a-compromise.md

 };
 ```

-Even if the same vulnerable code path or configuration exists, because of LunaSec's
+Even if the same vulnerable code path or configuration exists, because of LunaDefend's
 [Secure by Default design](https://lunasec.io/docs/pages/how-it-works/security/introduction/), the sensitive user data cannot be leaked without multiple
 points of compromise.
 (The SSN is encrypted, and decryption happens in a hardened environment with limited surface area
 for an attacker to find bugs in.)